 Are your teeth sensitive to hot and cold foods?
 Does it hurt to bite down when you chew?
 If so, you might have an infected, or abscessed, tooth.

-When you suspect you have a tooth infection, you’ll want to schedule an appointment with our emergency dentist in Troy, MI.
+When you suspect you have a tooth infection, you’ll want to schedule an appointment with our emergency dentist in Shelby Township, MI.
 The longer you wait to seek emergency dental care, the more the problem will grow.

 Here are the signs and symptoms of an infected tooth.